andrewdownie/local_dev_settings/frequently-used-hotkeys.md

 - ctrl + num to jump to tab at index (how do you jump past tab 10 tho?)
 - ctrl + l to jump to address bar

+## cVim for Chrome
+- gi to jump to first input
+  - tab to jump to next input
+- is there anyway to jump to first button, and then tab between buttons?

 ## Windows
 - winKey + num to jump to corresponding app on the taskbar